danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/Getting-Started.md

 ## API models

-We also have to define `Codable` API-specific models, to automatically map response data from any API that we fetch data from.
+We can also define codable API-specific value types to let the ``ApiClient`` automatically map the raw response data to these types.

 For instance, this is a lightweight Yelp restaurant model: